Kolwezi International Airport

-Kolwezi Airport is an airport serving Kolwezi, the capital of Lualaba District in the Democratic Republic of the Congo.
+Kolwezi International Airport is an airport serving Kolwezi, the capital of Lualaba District in the Democratic Republic of the Congo.
 The airport is 6 km south of Kolwezi.

 The Kolwezi non-directional beacon (Ident: KWZ) is located 0.7 nmi west of the airport.

+History

+On 11 June 2025, Lualaba Vice-Governor Fifi Masuka Saini and President Félix Tshisekedi inaugurated the international terminal of the airport in a ribbon-cutting ceremony.
+It was broadcast on national television and YouTube by RTNC.
+The terminal is fully compliant with ICAO standards and is updated with new amenities.